 - Who should use this guide?

-- Adding address, phone and email validation to your site
+- Adding the Loqate Tag to your site

-If you already have a form on your website and wish to add address, phone or email validation this guide will get you up and running as quickly as possible.
+If you already have a form on your website and want to add Address, Email or Phone Validation, this guide will get you up and running as quickly as possible.
 We have made integrating our services as simple as possible, with the majority of the process guiding you through step by step.
 You are not expected to have any technical expertise, but a basic understanding of HTML would be an advantage.

 For more advanced, customised installations, please see our API pages: